ka-reem/BuildingsBenchTutorial/Readme.md

 __Develop-Conda-Kernel Tutorial:__ One of the initial technical tasks in developing deep learning models is setting up a dedicated Conda environment.
 In this tutorial, you will learn how to create a Conda environment and convert it into a Conda kernel that can be used to run other tutorials on NERSC JupyterHub. __Do not skip__ this step, as the kernel is required to run the subsequent tutorials.

-__Intro-Object-Oriented-Programming:__ Object-Oriented Programming (OOP) is foundational for writing modular and scalable machine learning code.
+__Intro-Object-Oriented-Programming:__ Object-Oriented Programming is foundational for writing modular and scalable machine learning code.
 In this tutorial, you’ll explore its core fundamentals through practical examples.

+__Intro-PyTorch:__ In my opinion, PyTorch is the most widely used deep learning library today, and proficiency with it is essential—even for entry-level machine learning roles.
+While it’s not feasible to cover all of PyTorch’s capabilities in a single tutorial, this session will introduce you to one of its core components: the tensor—a fundamental data structure in deep learning.

+__Visualize-Time-Series-Data__: [TBD]

+__Intro-SLURM:__ SLURM is a resource package manager.
+It is used by some of the fastest computers in the world such as the Frontier system at Oak Ridge National Laboratory, Perlmutter at

-#### Deep-Learning-Modules
+### Deep-Learning-Modules
 [TBD]